 To write a sales plan, you need a goal.
 It should be something measurable and as specific as possible.
 “Make more commissions” is too vague to be a good goal.
 Instead, pick a goal like “Make twice as many commissions as I made last year.”
 As you become more comfortable with sales planning, you might want to pick several goals and design plans that will help you accomplish each one.

 A good sales plan should include both the overarching strategy — such as building a strong business network; and the tactics you’ll use to get there — such as attending trade shows, signing up for a LinkedIn account, joining the Chamber of Commerce, etc. Your plan should include at least two strategies and several tactics within each strategy.
+A good and experienced content writer who offers custom writing or do my paper service can help you to write a perfect sales plan.
 Depending on your goal, it’s often useful to break these down further into acquisition strategies (bringing in new customers) and wallet share strategies (selling additional products to existing customers).

 The plan should also include a time frame for accomplishing your goal.
 Many salespeople choose to write one-year sales plans which they then revise each year, based on how their goals and/or their circumstances have changed.
 If you write a plan that extends for longer than one year, you should sit down with it occasionally and see if it need any revisions.
 For example, if your company recently launched several new products or retired some of their older models, that can strongly affect which tactics will be most effective for you.

 The tactics themselves, like your goals, should be specific and measurable.
 The more specific you make those tactics, the more easily you’ll be able to determine a time frame.
 So don’t just say that you’ll join the Chamber of Commerce and leave it at that.
 Instead, set some specific activities related to the Chamber, like attending at least two events per month, contacting five business owners from the Chamber directory per week, or volunteering to write a column in their monthly newsletter.